 Imagine you’ve been shopping and sightseeing all day in Venice.
 You and your travel partner decide it’s time to sit for a minute and enjoy a late afternoon espresso before deciding where to dine for dinner.
 When your coffee arrives, alongside it on the saucer is this wonderful chewy amaretti cookies—the perfect little sweet.

 These cookies are an Italian macaroon with fantastic almond flavor.
 Many recipes call for adding in a bit of vanilla.
-Still, I like to punch of the almond flavor using almond extract instead.
+Still, I like to punch up the almond flavor using almond extract instead.
 It’s hard to believe that such a sweet and intense almond flavor can come from these little amaretti that you can have on your table in under an hour.

 Did You Know There Are Two Types of Amaretti Cookies